czeglediptr/100-days-of-code/log.md

 **Today's Progress**: Today I set aside Java for a little bit and continued CS50.
 I submitted the Scratch Problem set.
 I did not know about Scratch before, it was a real surprise.
 After that I continued with the C lecture.

 **Thoughts:** : The CS50 teacher is amazing and the course is absolutely engaging and worthwhile.
 I am so surprised how much I did not know about computers! (even so I am an Engineer)

 **Link to work:** N/A

+### Day 14: April 28, 2020

+**Today's Progress**: As I had to skip a day, I doubled the time I spent with programming.
+I contineud and finished the C lecture of CS50 and submitted the frist assignment.
+One more to go.

+**Thoughts:** : Yesterday was busy so I could not code.
+However today I spent 2 hours+ with coding so all debts are paid.

+**Link to work:** N/A